 This course compares the WiMAX and LTE fourth-generation (4G) technologies and their performance.
 An overview of the IEEE 802.16 standards (802.16d/e/j/m/n/p) and WiMAX Forum (Fixed WiMAX vs. Mobile WiMAX, Interoperability certification and Core network) is presented along with the 3GPP standards for LTE and LTE-Advanced as well as LTE network architecture.
 For WiMAX, the MAC, call flow, 2D resource map, QoS, and scheduling are presented.
 For LTE, both control plane and data plane protocols for Evolved UMTS Terrestrial Radio Access Network (E-UTRAN) and Evolved Packet Core (EPC) are presented.
 The topics include protocol architecture, bearer management, signaling, radio resource control (RRC), packet data convergence protocol (PDCP), radio link control (RLC), and MAC.
 In addition, the role of universal subscriber identity module (USIM), eNodeB, mobility management entity (MME), serving gateway (S-GW), packet data network gateway (P-GW), and home subscription server (HSS) as well as the call flow across these various nodes will be presented.
 The 2D resource grid along with QoS and scheduling will be explained in detail.
 The voice over LTE (VoLTE), self-organizing network (SON), LTE-direct, and LTE-Advanced [including coordinated multipoint (CoMP), carrier aggregation, and Intercell interference coordination (ICIC)] will be presented.
 Finally, spectrum considerations as well as the concept of white space and dynamic spectrum access (DSA) will be discussed.
 LTE security will be discussed in detail.
 The course will also highlight some of the Open Source LTE projects, and will discuss the experimental results from various testbeds.

-Prerequisite(s): 605.202 Data Structures; 605.671 Principles of Data Communications Networks or 635.611 Principles of Network Engineering and another course in the Data Communications and Networking track.
+Prerequisite(s): EN.605.202 Data Structures; EN.605.671 Principles of Data Communications Networks or EN.635.611 Principles of Network Engineering and another course in the Data Communications and Networking track.

 This course builds on the foundation established in 605.677, Internetworking with TCP/ IP I. Changes are being made in the infrastructure, operation, and protocols of the Internet to provide the performance and services needed for real-time applications.
 This course first examines the current architecture and operation of the Internet.
 The classful addressing concept will be introduced and the mapping of Internet addresses to physical addresses is discussed along with the extensions that have been made to the addressing paradigm, including subnet addressing, classless addressing, and network address translation.
 The performance enhancements being developed to provide quality of service (QoS) over the Internet and to provide faster routing through the use of IP switching techniques are discussed.
 Techniques for providing multicasting and mobility over the Internet are examined.
 Security considerations are addressed by examining Virtual Private Networks and the use of IP Security (IPSec) protocols.
 The next generation IP protocol (IPv6) is introduced, and the changes and enhancements to the IP protocol operation and to the addressing architecture are discussed in detail.
 Finally, the development of the Voice Over IP (VoIP) application and the convergence of circuit switching and packet switching are discussed.
 Topics include subnet addressing, CIDR, DHCP, DNS, NAT, IntServ, DiffServ, RSVP, CIP, MPOA, IP Switching, Tag Switching, MPLS, IP Multicast, IGMP, Reliable Musticast, Multicast Routing Protocols, IP Mobility Home Agents and Foreign Agents, Message Tunneling, Proxy and Gratuitous ARP, VPN Tunneling, PPTP, L2F, L2TP and SOCKSv5, VPN security, IPSec, Encapsulating Security Payload header, Authentication Header, Security Association, IPv6 Addressing, IPv6 protocol and extension headers, Neighbor Discovery, IPv6 Stateless Address Autoconfiguration, DHCPv6, VoIP, H.323 Gateways and Gatekeeper, SIP, SDP, RTP, MGCP, Megaco/H.248.